 KPMG assumes the external auditing works of the company.
 It is one of the international auditing companies that has branches in most countries of the world, and is trusted by many leading international companies.
-It is auditing company approved in the state and assumes auditing of the company's account since 2021.
+It is auditing company approved in the state and assumes auditing of the company's account since 2022.
 According to the follow up of auditing works of the company during those years, the external auditor performed his works honestly, independently and neutrally, and appointment was made in accordance with the company's general meeting dated b- Statement of the fees and costs of auditing or services provided by the external auditor

-During 2021, the company paid AED 886,000 as external auditor fees and they received this amount for the quarterly auditing of the company's accounts and annual final auditing as well as verification of the financial statements of the company and attendance of annual AGM to express their opinion on the company's budget and assure validity of the measures applied in invitation to the meeting and whether there is violation of the provisions of the company's articles of association, companies' law , SCA's resolutions or company's general meeting decisions that may have occurred during the year, the company paid AED404,000 /- as fees of tax invoices review and regulation issues.
+During 2022, the company paid AED 911,000 as external auditor fees and they received this amount for the quarterly auditing of the company's accounts and annual final auditing as well as verification of the financial statements of the company and attendance of annual AGM to express their opinion on the company's budget and assure validity of the measures applied in invitation to the meeting and whether there is violation of the provisions of the company's articles of association, companies' law , SCA's resolutions or company's general meeting decisions that may have occurred during the year, the company paid AED 404,000 /- as fees of tax invoices review and regulation issues.

-Name of Auditing Company KPMG

-Partner Richard Ackland

-(Reg No. 1015)

-Number of years spent as external 4

-auditor of the company

-Number of years of the partner 1

-Total auditing fees of financial 886,000

-statements for 2021 (AED)

-The fees and costs of special services 404,000 Regulatory

-other than auditing of financial Returns, Tax

-statement in 2021 related works &

-Others

-Details and nature of other services Regulatory

-provided Returns, Tax

-related works &

-Others

-Statement of the other special None

-services submitted by another

-external auditor than the company's

-auditor during 2021

-c- A statement of external auditors' reservations
+Name of Auditing Company KPMG Partner Richard Ackland (Reg No. 1015) Number of years spent as external auditor of the company 5 Number of years of the partner 2 Total auditing fees of financial statements for 2022 (AED) 911,000 The fees and costs of special services other than auditing of financial statement in 2022 404,000 Regulatory Returns, Tax related works & Others Details and nature of other services provided Regulatory Returns, Tax related works & Others Statement of the other special services submitted by another external auditor than the company's auditor during 2022 None c- A statement of external auditors' reservations